QuiltMC/quilt-mappings/README.md

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.

-### `download`
+### `downloadMinecraftJars`
 Downloads the client and server Minecraft jars for the current Minecraft version to `.gradle/minecraft`

 ### `mergeJars`

-Merges the client and server jars into one merged jar, located at `VERSION-merged.jar` in the mappings directory where `VERSION` is the current Minecraft version.
+Merges the client and server jars into one merged jar, located at `VERSION-merged.jar` in the project directory where `VERSION` is the current Minecraft version.